Invariance and naturality of knot lattice homology and homotopy: Links of Singularity and Generalized Algebraic Links

-The substitutions (2) and (4) above prevent any portion of \(\Gamma'\) from violating N3.
-Any 0 framed disk bundle over an \(\mathbb{RP}^2\) would be produced by (4) and does not violate N4.
-No components violating N5 are produced because the declaration of (3) specifically prevents it.
-Lemma 8.1 of \cite{calcForPlumbing} prevents one of the forbidden components of N6 from appearing.
+The Substitutions 2 and 4 above precisely prevent any portion of \(\Gamma'\) from violating N3.
+N4 concerns 0 framed bundles over an \(\mathbb{RP}^2\), which do not exist in \(\Delta\).
+As such in \(\Gamma'\) these would be all produced by Substitution 4, which do not violate N4.
+No components violating N5 are produced because the declaration in Substitution 3 specifically prevents Substitution 4 from producing such components.
+Lemma 8.1 of \cite{calcForPlumbing} prevents the forbidden components of N6 from appearing.
 Thus, having established that \(\Gamma'\) is in normal form, we can conclude that \(\Gamma'=\Gamma\).

 To show that \(\Delta\) can be recovered from \(\Gamma\), we need to show these steps are reversible.
-For (2) and (4) this is clear: substitute the figure on the left for the figure on the right instead of right for left, and for (3), we do nothing.
-What remains to be checked is if we can recover a single negative definite minimal \(\Delta\) from the information of meridians on the boundary components of \(\Gamma\) This works out similarly to the case of finding the preferred star shaped plumbing for a Seifert fibered space, as described in \cite{seifertStuff}.
-The only place in \cite{seifertStuff} where Neumann and Raymond used the whole Seifert graph instead of trying to expand a given singular fiber into a chain was to check that using the unique chain with weights less than or equal to \(-2\) produced a negative definite four-manifold.
-In our case, once we have produced such a unique \(\Delta\) we know that it is negative definite by assumption. \end{proof}
+For Substitutions 2 and 4 this is clear: substitute the figure on the left for the figure on the right instead of right for left, and for Substitution 3, we do nothing.
+What remains to be checked is if we can recover a single negative definite minimal \(\Delta\) from the information of meridians on the boundary components of \(\Gamma\).
+A given vertex \(v\) that has boundary components in \(\Gamma\) corresponds to a star-shaped subgraph \(\Delta'\), one ray (potentially of length zero) for every boundary component of \(v\), of a \(\Delta\) which could produce \(\Gamma\).
+In particular rays of length greater than zero come from applying the first operation in this proposition, and a ray of length zero would correspond to the central vertex being unweighted in \(\Delta\) and the first operation did not apply (due to having degree greater than one).

-The proposition above with Neumann's result that the homeomorphism type determines the normal form Gamma \cite{calcForPlumbing} gives us a proof of Theorem \ref{BlowUpsSuffice}.